bus710/golang-dev-env-setting/README.md

 $ sudo tar -xvf go1.12beta1.linux-arm64.tar.gz --strip-components=1 -C /usr/local/go
 ```

 This is it!
 No need to compile at all but some system variables are required.

 ### Set Golang Environment Variables

-To let your system know where the binaries we just installed as long as a debugger's image, we need to add the path of the binaries to PATH variable.
-Also, 3rd-party packages' location needs to be specified as GOPATH.
+PATH variable should be set for the Go binaries and Delve's image (a debugger we will use).
+GOPATH variable should be set for 3rd-party packages' location.

 Add the lines to **$HOME/.bashrc**